Generated canyon planning image representing the John Day River in Oregon, not an exact location photo

 The Deschutes, Crooked, or Metolius are cleaner backup calls when you want more consistent trout structure or need to avoid canyon heat and shuttle complexity.

+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
 Check current ODFW zone guidance and updates before fishing the John Day, especially if your day includes steelhead, hatchery-versus-wild fish decisions, or any shift away from simple warmwater catch-and-release bass planning.

-Service Creek corridor
+Service Creek area

 Cottonwood Canyon State Park area